• Skip to primary navigation

 3. Those with food allergies will also love these gluten free breadsticks because they are made with few ingredients.
 They are egg- and soy-free, and I also include a dairy-free option!

-4. You can add butter or olive oil, Italian seasoning, and garlic easily to make gluten free garlic breadsticks.
+4. You can easily add butter or olive oil, Italian seasoning, and garlic to make gluten-free garlic breadsticks.
 You can make them with or without garlic butter, giving you lots of options.
 You can even use homegrown fresh herbs to add more flavor!

 Ingredient Notes:

-gluten free breadsticks ingredients
+Photos of the gluten free breadsticks ingredients.

 • Gluten free flour blend - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
 These blends are not the best for yeast recipes, but they did work.
 If you want to use Cup4Cup or Authentic Foods Steve's GF Bread Blend, they will rise much better if you are baking with dry yeast.